junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "You have to take me back again, Ajay!"
 He calls out behind him.

 "I don't think Ajay can take you anywhere now."
 The voice makes his blood cold.
-Castiel turns around, realizing the whole place's air is buzzing with archangel's angelic power.
-The lights over head blinking and blow up.
+Castiel looks back, realizing the whole place's air is buzzing with archangel's angelic power.
+The lights over head blink and blow up.

 "Raphael."
 He turns around, back pressed on the wall.
-Caged.
+Cornered.

 Raphael is in a female vessel this time, the woman body is a few inches shorter than him.
 But the true form behind that vessel's face is still gigantic and dazzling bright.

 Cas reaches to his inside, testing his grace.
-The fuel in tank so low that he can barely feel them, flowing sluggishly like the last drop of water in a bottle.
-He knows he has zero chance this time.
+The fuel in tank so low that he can barely feel them, flowing sluggishly like trying to fetch out the last drop of water in a bottle.
+Zero chance this time then.

 Raphael steps towards him, looking up at his face.
-The vial with his essence that he gave Ajay not long ago swirls inside the glass, soft and bright.
+The vial with his essence that he gave Ajay not long ago is in his grip, grace swirling inside the glass, soft and bright.
 The rogue reaper's body is limp by his cab on the ground, eyes burned out.
 Two other angels stand by the body.

 "You killed him."
 Castiel shifts his eyes from the body back to the archangel, thinking hard, buying time.